A paperfolding paradise

 The earliest known drawing of the design in Europe (which has one blunt and one pointed end) occurs in the Dutch picture book "Hanenpoot" which Willem Bilderchijk wrote and illustrated for his young son Julius Willem in around 1806.
 In the caption accompanying this drawing the design is referred to as a paper boat rather than the Chinese Junk and it is possible that the name Chinese Junk had not attached itself to the design at this stage.
 On his website 'Bits of Smith', John Smith gives the reference for this discovery as Papiervouwen, De geschiedenis van een cultuur, }Elsje van der Ploeg published by Uitgeverij Helmond bv, Tilburg.
 July 1990, ISBN 9025293573.

-In his article 'The history of paperfolding: A German perspective' David Lister states that among the designs which appears in a list of paperfolds in the Frobelian book 'Manual Pratique des Jardins d'Enfants' edited by J-F Jacobs, which was written in French and published in Brussels in 1859, is 'the gondola with seats', which sounds like an alternative name for the Chinese Junk.
-Unfortunately the book does not contain an illustration of the design, so that it cannot be identified with absolute certainty.
+In his article 'The history of paperfolding: A German perspective' David Lister states that among the designs which appears in a list of paperfolds in the Frobelian book 'Manual Pratique des Jardins d'Enfants' edited by J-F Jacobs, which was written in French and published in Brussels and Paris in 1859, is 'the gondola with seats', which sounds like an alternative name for the Chinese Junk.
+Unfortunately the book does not contain an illustration of the design, so that we cannot be sure of this identification.

 Victor Hugo's story 'The Man Who Laughs', published in 1869, contains the following words.
 'The ship moored to the wharf was a Dutch vessel, of the Japanese build, with two decks, fore and aft, and between them an open hold, reached by an upright ladder, in which the cargo was laden.
 There was thus a forecastle and an afterdeck, as in our old river boats, and a space between them ballasted by the freight.
 The paper boats made by children are of a somewhat similar shape.'
 This may well be a reference to the Chinese Junk design.